kkzzbb/python-migration-assistant/README.md

 The repository already includes the generated knowledge base and search indexes, so the application is ready to use after starting the containers.
 If you'd like to regenerate the dataset from the original documentation sources instead, see [docs/setup.md](docs/setup.md#building-the-knowledge-base).

-## Where this maps to the Evaluation Criteria
+## Where This Maps to the Evaluation Criteria

 | Criterion | What satisfies it |
 |---|---|